SchweizerischeBundesbahnen/scion-workbench/projects/scion/workbench/README.md

 The layout can be divided into a main and a peripheral area, with the main area as the primary place for opening views.
 The peripheral area arranges parts around the main area to provide navigation or context-sensitive assistance to support the user's workflow.
 Defining a main area is optional and recommended for applications requiring a dedicated and maximizable area for user interaction.

 Multiple layouts, called perspectives, are supported.
-Perspectives can be switched with one perspective active at a time.
+Perspectives can be switched.
+Only one perspective is active at a time.
 Perspectives share the same main area, if any.

 The sources for this package are in [SCION Workbench](https://github.com/SchweizerischeBundesbahnen/scion-workbench) repo.
 Please file issues and pull requests against that repo.